norsez/norsez-dsp-kit/README.md

 A DSP (Digital Signal Processing) synthesizer building blocks written entirely in Java.
 Use it as a kit to make your own synthesizers.

 ##Note
-This repo is in a state of clutter.
+Sorry, this repo is admitted in a very messy non-open-source-oriented state.
 Fork it and use it at your own risk.
 I'll try to reorganize it a bit for easier navigation.
 But no promises.
 This repo is for the sake of my own historical backup more than anything. :)

-##About
+##About this DSP kit
-This API provides code building blocks for you to make your own DSP synthesizer in Java.
+This API provides Java building blocks for you to make your own DSP synthesizer in Java.
+This project started in 1999 in C and C++, and went through numerous rewrites over the years.
+All development kinda came to a halt in 2004.

 Originally, I made this kit in order to experiment with synth coding as I was working on free VST synths at the time (OnkotVST, SukreepVST, etc.)  A large part of this API is based on what I learned from the music-dsp mailing list and CSound.
 They were massive resources of audio DSP.
 My thanks to contributors on music-dsp mailing list.

 ##How to use
 As noted above, this API has not been made easy for public use.
 It will need a lot of refactoring before it starts to even make sense.